 contact details are correct so your money doesn't end up in lost

-- Balances - Does the balance look about right,
+- Balance - Does the balance look about

 contact your super fund and ask them to explain.

-however, they may choose to pay super more frequently.
+they can pay super more frequently.
+If you are concerned

 - Personal contributions - If you've made personal